-In line with Sure’s Equal Opportunities Policy, Sure aims to ensure that no discrimination against a candidate for a job takes place in any part of the recruitment process due to age, disability, race, religion or belief, sex, sexual orientation, gender reassignment, marriage or civil partnership, pregnancy or maternity.
+In line with Sure’s Equal Opportunities Policy, Sure aims to ensure that no discrimination against a candidate for a job takes place in any part of the recruitment process due on the grounds of sex, race, marital status, sexual orientation, age, religion or belief, carer status, disability, gender reassignment or pregnancy/maternity status.
+These are known as Protected Characteristics.

 This policy relates to all stages of recruitment - from identifying the need for a post to taking up references of the successful candidate.

-a) Applications for posts should be made via email using the recruitment e-mail address (firstname.lastname@example.org) or directly to the HR Manager.
+Applications for posts should be made via email using the recruitment e-mail address (email@example.com), through the careers website, LinkedIn or directly to the HR Manager.

-b) Candidates will be asked to confirm their eligibility to work in the relevant jurisdiction in order to comply with local housing and employment legislation.
+Candidates will be asked to confirm their eligibility to work in Guernsey, Jersey or the Isle of Man (as relevant) in order to comply with local housing and employment legislation.

-c) On receipt of a completed application, the candidate will receive an acknowledgement of receipt and will be informed that they will be contacted within 14 days of the closing date if they have been successfully shortlisted for an interview.
+On receipt of a completed application, the candidate will receive an acknowledgement of receipt and will be informed that they will be contacted within 14 days if they have been successfully shortlisted for an interview.

 Shortlisting and notifying candidates:

-b) Candidates which are the most suitable for the post in line with their skills and experience will be shortlisted for an interview.
+A consensus is reached on which candidates are the most suitable for the post and should, therefore, be shortlisted for an interview.

-a) Prior to interviewing a candidate a “Sure Interview Scoring Grid” will be prepared by the HR Team, based on the essential and desirable person specification criteria outlined in the job description.
-If felt to be appropriate, each criterion is given a weighting based on it’s importance relative to the post.
+Prior to interviewing a candidate a “Sure Interview Scoring Grid” will be prepared by the HR Team, based on the essential and desirable person specification criteria outlined in the job description.
+Each criterion is given a weighting based on it’s importance relative to the post.

 Decisions about successful candidates will be made through consensus by the interview panel on consideration of the responses to the questions set and will be based on the best person for the job.
 An interview scoring grid will be completed for each shortlisted candidate and used as part of the decision-making process.
-These completed scoring grids will be retained on file in line with Data Protection Laws.
+These completed scoring grids will be retained on file in line with GDPR.

-c) Members of the interview panel will treat each candidate equally by interviewing them on the basis of the person specification and prepared questions.
+Members of the interview panel will treat each candidate equally by interviewing them on the basis of the person specification and prepared questions.
 The candidates should be asked the same questions, and only those that are relevant to the job.
-For the majority of roles, a member of the HR Team will be present at either the first or second-stage interview for each applicant.
+A member of the HR Team will be present at either the first or second-stage interview for each applicant.

 Making the job offer:

-a) The successful candidate will be verbally offered the post by a member of the HR team once the salary offer has been approved by the HR Director.
-The offer will be subject to satisfactory references, a satisfactory police disclosure and a satisfactory qualification check.
+The successful candidate will be verbally offered the post by a member of the HR team once the salary offer has been approved by the HR Director.
+The offer will be subject to satisfactory references and may also be subject to a satisfactory police disclosure and/or a satisfactory qualification check.

-b) A start date is agreed and the offer will be confirmed in writing (again subject to satisfactory references etc if not yet received).
-The candidate will be asked to sign a copy as acceptance of the post and return this, along with other start paperwork, to the HR Office.
+A start date is agreed and the offer will be confirmed in writing (again subject to satisfactory references etc if not yet received).
+The candidate will be asked to sign a copy as acceptance of the post and return this, along with other starter paperwork, to the HR Office.

-c) All successful candidates will receive a copy of the terms and conditions on which employment is provided along with their offer letter.
+All successful candidates will receive a copy of the terms and conditions on which employment is offered with their offer letter.